beyondjs/scaffolding/README.md

-# packages-templates
+# Welcome to @beyond-js/packages-templates

-Repository with the templates of the packages created in BeyondJs
+This package contains the templates for creating packages in beyondJS